66keg/hdl_localization/README.md

 Following parameter is added:
 **~sensor_frame_id**  (string, default: "velodyne")
   If you use Robosense RS-LiDAR-16(<https://github.com/RoboSense-LiDAR/ros_rslidar>), set this parameter to "rslidar"

+Provided tf Transform:
+  map → < sensor_frame_id >_ndt

+If odom → < sensor_frame_id > tf is available, the following tf transform will be provided:
+  map → odom

 Original readme is as follows: